You are using an outdated browser.

 We empower women and girls to take the lead and pursue their dreams

-In Lean In Circles, women get and give peer mentorship, learn new skills, and have a place to be unapologetically ambitious.
-More than 80,000 women in 183 countries have started a Circle, and new ones are starting every day.
-We also just released Lean In Girls, a leadership program to help girls see themselves as leaders in a world that often tells them they’re not.
-At the heart of the program is a curriculum that helps young teens embrace their leadership superpowers and reject stereotypes about what girls can’t do.
+In Lean In Circles, women can get and give peer mentorship, learn new skills, and be unapologetically ambitious.
+More than 100,000 community members in 183 countries have started a Circle, and new ones are starting every day.
+We also recently released Lean In Girls, a leadership program designed to help girls see themselves as leaders in a world that often tells them they’re not.
+At the heart of the program is a curriculum that helps participants embrace their leadership superpowers and reject stereotypes about what girls can’t do.

 A cover and spread from our Women in the Workplace report